Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Daisy (Bellis perennis)

-Unproblematic forage plant.
+Safe to Feed.
 Very popular with rabbits.
-The sow thistle species in the photo can also be picked easily without gloves.
+The sow thistle species shown in the photo can also be harvested easily without gloves.

 Spotted Lungwort (Pulmonaria officinalis)